HenrivantSant/swift-docs/docs/command-line-interface.md

 ```
 This should be all.
 Open your command line in the root of the project and run ``php bin/console list``.

-## Default commands
-The system comes with a batch of useful commands.
-Get a list of all available commands by running `php bin/console list` from the command line in the root of your project.
-The specifics of each command will be explained in their respective chapters.

 ## Creating a custom command
-It is very easy to add your own command for running tasks, changing settings, creating cron commands, etc.
+It is very easy to add your own command for running tasks, changing settings, creating cron commands, etc. Create a command by extending the ``Swift\Console\Command\AbstractCommand``.

-#### Output
-Symfony automatically provides a 'simple' output helper as the second argument for the execute method.
-If you desire some more styling to your command or for e.g. tables.
-Abstract Command already populated a [Symfony Style](https://symfony.com/doc/current/console/style.html) class ready to use e.g. ``$this->io->title(...)``.
+This class requires to create a method getCommandName() which should return the name of the command.
+Further this is an extension of the Symfony Command class with some handy utilities.
+It will automatically be recognized by the container and registered as a command.

 ```php
 declare(strict_types=1);